JeffHing/command-queue/README.md

 # ShellCommand

 ShellCommand provides a programmatic API for executing groups of shell commands synchronously or asynchronously.
-It was orginally created to migrate complex build steps from the "scripts" object of a package.json file, to a JavaScript file where execution flow can be more easily managed.
+It was originally created to provide an alternative to using the "scripts" object in package.json for executing shell commands.
+By using ShellCommand, you can easily execute shell commands from a JavaScript file instead, which is better suited for managing complex build steps.

 ## Table of Contents